Verona Italy is, after Venice, the biggest tourist attraction in the Veneto.

 Palazzo del Comune

-Now this is a great 12th century building.
-It has a lovely courtyard with a splendid staircase inside - these stairs were added only in the 15th century but they compliment the original building.
-Changes made in the 19th century were less beneficial and the fact that only two of the original two towers exist is a pity.
+Now this is a great 12th-century building.
+It has a lovely courtyard with a splendid staircase inside; these stairs were added only in the 15th century, but they complement the original building.
+The changes made in the 19th century were less beneficial, and the fact that only two of the original two towers exist is a pity.

 Palazzo del Capitanio

 My home province of Vicenza is famous for its Palladian architecture but this is also a famous example dating from 1565.
 It looks unfinished compared to other works by Palladio and that is because it is.
 It appears that the original design was never completed and the side wings were left out.

 One of the places in Verona Italy that is really worth seeing.
 Not only because I tend to like castles but also because it provides an important insight into life during the time of the Scaliger dynasty and the museum is superb.
 Read more about it here.

 Shopping in Verona is wonderful.
 Not quite as good as Turin (Italy's greatest shopping city) but still very good nonetheless.

 Try the markets if you would like quality designer items at discounted prices.
 Being the passionate shopper that I am, just ask my marito (hubby), I cannot get enough of them!